eggsy/website/README.md

 If you are wondering about **how to host it on free/paid static hosting services** like (Netlify, Vercel etc.), you can refer to [Nuxt.js docs](https://nuxtjs.org/docs/2.x/deployment/netlify-deployment).
 My project is hosted on [Netlify](https://netlify.com).

+### 🤔 Don't need Firebase?

+If you're here just to fork the website and use it, I bet you will probably _never_ need a Firebase integration and you should definitely remove Firebase from the project if that's the case.
+Here's how you can do it properly:

+1. Remove `firebase` and `@nuxtjs/firebase` modules, they're HUGE!
+You'll save lots of space when you remove them.
+2. Remove `@nuxtjs/firebase` from `tsconfig.json`.
+3. Remove `firebase` import and the line of `@nuxtjs/firebase` reference in the array in `config/modules.ts` file.
+4. Remove `@/plugins/Firebase` reference from the plugins array in `config/plugins.ts` (remove the whole object), and delete that file from `plugins` directory, you don't need it anymore.
+5. Delete `config/modules/firebase.ts`.
+6. Delete the Daily page: `src/pages/daily.vue`.
+   - After deleting this page, you should also remove every link to that page, there are links around the website, like in Navbar and some blog posts.
+You have to remove all references or you can't generate the website and it'll throw "route not found" error.

+That's all you have to do if you're not going to need Firebase integration!
+Don't hesitate to create an issue if you run into any problems!

 ### ❓ What has changed?

 > In (package.json) version 4.0.0, I've worked on each page and component to make them compatible with [Vite](https://vitejs.dev/), which is an upcoming and blazing fast tool for Nuxt!
 You'll feel the difference!